koalalorenzo/blog/content/posts/202307-go-homekit-systemd-bridge/index.md

 After finishing the setup, this configuration will introduce two buttons in the Home app: one for _NGINX_ and another for the _Media Server_.

-## It was fun
-The journey of creating this bridge was both challenging and rewarding.
-It's always a pleasure to craft solutions that make life a tad bit easier and more connected.
-If you're as excited as I am about this project, feel free to dive into the source code and explore its potential.
+## There is a Go package for that!
+Building this bridge was quite the adventure!
+A big shoutout to [Matthias](https://github.com/brutella) the author of the [HAP](https://github.com/brutella/hap) library, for making things so much smoother.
+Honestly, without it, I might've been scratching my head a lot more.
+It's pretty cool how in the world of Go, there seems to be a library for just about everything.
+If you're curious about how all this works under the hood, why not take a peek at [the source code](https://gitlab.com/koalalorenzo/hk-svcs-bridge)?
+Dive in and have fun exploring!